paulmillr/noble-ciphers/README.md

 The library is experimental.
 Use at your own risk.

+### Nonces

+Most ciphers need a key and a nonce (aka initialization vector / IV) to encrypt a data:

+    ciphertext = encrypt(plaintext, key, nonce)

+Repeating (key, nonce) pair with different plaintexts would allow an attacker to decrypt it:

+    ciphertext_a = encrypt(plaintext_a, key, nonce)
+    ciphertext_b = encrypt(plaintext_b, key, nonce)
+    stream_diff = xor(ciphertext_a, ciphertext_b)   # Break encryption

+So, you can't repeat nonces.
+One way of doing so is using counters:

+    for i in 0..:
+        ciphertext[i] = encrypt(plaintexts[i], key, i)

+Another is generating random nonce every time:

+    for i in 0..:
+        rand_nonces[i] = random()
+        ciphertext[i] = encrypt(plaintexts[i], key, rand_nonces[i])

+Counters are OK, but it's not always possible to store current counter value: e.g. in decentralized, unsyncable systems.

+Randomness is OK, but there's a catch:
+ChaCha20 and AES-GCM use 96-bit / 12-byte nonces, which implies
+higher chance of collision.
+In the example above, `random()` can collide and produce repeating nonce.

+To safely use random nonces, utilize XSalsa20 or XChaCha: they increased nonce length to 192-bit, minimizing a chance of collision.
+AES-SIV is also fine.
+In situations where you can't use eXtended-nonce algorithms, key rotation is advised. hkdf would work great for this case.

+A "protected message" would mean a probability of `2**-50` that a passive attacker successfully distinguishes the ciphertext outputs of the AEAD scheme from the outputs of a random function.
+See [RFC draft](https://datatracker.ietf.org/doc/draft-irtf-cfrg-aead-limits/) for details.

+### Encryption limits

+- Max message size:
+    - AES-GCM: ~68GB, `2**36-256`
+    - Salsa, ChaCha, XSalsa, XChaCha: ~256GB, `2**38-64`
+- Max amount of protected messages, under same key:
+    - AES-GCM: `2**32.5`
+    - Salsa, ChaCha: `2**46`, but only integrity is affected, not confidentiality
+    - XSalsa, XChaCha: `2**72`
+- Max amount of protected messages, across all keys:
+    - AES-GCM: `2**69/B` where B is max blocks encrypted by a key.
+Meaning `2**59` for 1KB, `2**49` for 1MB, `2**39` for 1GB
+    - Salsa, ChaCha, XSalsa, XChaCha: `2**100`

 ## Speed

 To summarize, noble is the fastest JS implementation.

+You can gain additional speed-up and avoid memory allocations by passing `output` uint8array into encrypt / decrypt methods.

 Benchmark results on Apple M2 with node v20: